nchopyk/to-do-tool/README.md

 3. Name the methods according to their purpose
 4. Adhere to one level of abstraction in the method
 5. One method - one action

+## Development instruction
+- `npm run start` - to start server
+- `npm run dev` - to start the server by automatically restarting the node application when file changes in the directory are detected (with nodemon)
+- `npm run test` - to start tests
+- `knex migrate:make [migration name] --knexfile ./src/db/knexfile.js --env [current environment]` - to create a migration
+- `nom run migrate` - to migrate latest migrations
+- `npm run revert-latest` - to revert the latest migrations